xfnty/xfnty.github.io/content/posts/practice-ring.md

     } while (0)
 ```

-One thing I should take as a lesson is to write down the algorithm when I get even if it feels trivial or dumb.
+One thing I should take as a lesson is to write down the algorithm, make a checklist even if it feels trivial or dumb.
 Especially when I get stuck on a bug that happens randomly.

 And test, always test.
-Better with a reference implementation.
+Ideally with a reference implementation.